ElJaviLuki/GrindrPlus/README.md

 Check if the module supports the app version.
 Grindr has lots of obfuscated symbols that change in each app update and the module couldn't work (or couldn't work properly)

 ## Contributing
 This project is open to any kind of contribution.
-Feel free to open a pull request or submit an issue or suggestion!
+Feel free to [open a pull request](https://github.com/ElJaviLuki/GrindrPlus/pulls) or [submit an issue](https://github.com/ElJaviLuki/GrindrPlus/issues)!
+[Discussions section](https://github.com/ElJaviLuki/GrindrPlus/discussions) also available!

 ## Interesting links
 - [XDA Official Thread](https://forum.xda-developers.com/t/mod-xposed-new-grindr-plus.4461857/#post-87076193)